 St. Charles Project

-The St. Charles property has handsome lawns and a sloping landscape.
-Main Line Health recognizes the value of this natural beauty and plans to preserve as of it much as possible.
-In fact, 72% of the existing green space is slated to remain undeveloped.
+Main Line Health recognizes the value of this natural beauty and plans to preserve as much of it as possible.
+In fact, 70% of the existing green space is slated to remain undeveloped.

 Join our mailing list to stay informed